-The Railcard “S” is available for international travel for those over the age of 60.
-The card costs a little over 15€ and is good for 25% off cross-border train trips for one year.
+The Railcard “S” is also available for international travel for those over the age of 60.
+This card costs a little over 15€ and is good for 25% off cross-border train trips for one year.

-Non-residents over 60 and Croatian retirees can use the K-33S ID card (available for less than $8) to get a 30% discount on regular ticket prices for unlimited one-way or round-trip tickets in 1st and 2nd class for all trains on any HŽ train route.
+There is an annual senior discount pass but it is only available to Croatian citizens and residents.
+Retirees and those over 60 who can show that they are living in Croatia can purchase the K-33S ID card (available for 50kn or about 6.65 euros) at train ticket offices and train stations.
+They will get a 30% or 50% discount (both are advertised on the HŽPP website) on regular ticket prices for unlimited one-way or round-trip tickets in 1st and 2nd class for all trains on any HŽ (Croatian national) train route.

 Denmark has three different options for senior travelers and retirees.
 The DSB Orange ticket has discounts on various routes purchased in advance.
 The DSB 65 ticket gives passengers over the age of 65 a 25% discount.
 Retirees get up to 40% off with the Travel Card Pensioner.

-Discounted tickets are available for seniors over the age of 65 with an ID showing their age and retirees in possession of an Estonian pension certificate.
+Discounted tickets are available on Estonian trains for seniors over the age of 65 with an ID showing their age and retirees in possession of an Estonian pension certificate.

 Passengers carrying a photo ID that shows that they are over the age or 65 or paperwork that shows they are a retiree are entitled to 20% off the basic ticket price long-distance trains and 50% off commuter trains.

-If you’re taking an Italo train (the private competing rail service in Italy; serves some major cities) and you’re willing to wait to get your ticket until up to three days before departure, you can get a nice discount of 40% off of the Flex tickets in Prima ambiance (first class).
+If you’re taking an Italo train (the private competing rail service in Italy; it serves a few major cities) and you’re willing to wait to get your ticket until up to three days before departure, you can get a nice discount of 40% off of the Flex tickets in Prima ambiance (first class).
 These are available directly from Italo. and you’ll need a valid ID onboard.

 You have to be 70 or older to get the generous discounts that Lithuania’s national train service offers.
 Passengers 70-80 years old get a 50% discount, while those over 80 get 80% off.